• Link to Facebook

 Sutherland

-Sutherland Shire is located at the southern border of the Sydney metropolitan area, 26km from the Sydney CBD.
+Firstly, they travelled through the Sutherland Shire.
+It is located at the southern border of the Sydney metropolitan area, 26km from the Sydney CBD.
 It is home to one of Sydney’s longest surf beaches.
 Moreover, Kurnell within the Sutherland Shire was the original landing place of Captain James Cook on 29th April 1770, making the Shire the birthplace of our modern nation.

-the Royal National Park
+The Royal National Park

 After that, they rode along some other roads and through the historic Royal National Park.
 Established in 1879 it is Australia’s first national park and the world’s second oldest national park – after Yellowstone in the USA.
 It features unique heritage attractions, along with fascinating plants, birds and animals.

-Originally known as just National Park, it was renamed Royal National Park in 1955, in honour of Queen Elizabeth’s visit to Australia in 1954.
+Interestingly, originally known as just National Park, it was renamed Royal National Park in 1955, in honour of Queen Elizabeth’s visit to Australia in 1954.
 It was added to the Australian National Heritage List in 2006.

 Stanwell Tops

 There were so many hang gliders around today, so they stopped for a coffee and stretch at Stanwell Tops.
 They hung around longer than usual because it was so interesting to watch.
+They stopped for a coffee/drink and a stretch.

 Bald Hill Lookout

-Above all, a part of Stanwell Tops, Bald Hill Lookout not only has excellent views but the area is also internationally known as a major hang-gliding point.
+Above all, parts of Stanwell Tops, Bald Hill Lookout not only has excellent views but the area is also internationally known as a major hang-gliding point.
 It was on the beach below Bald Hill that Lawrence Hargrave, an Australian pioneer of flight, made a successful flight with his box kite, on 12 November 1894.
-A memorial cairn dedicated to him has been erected at the peak of the hill near the car park.
+The memorial cairn dedicated to him has been erected at the peak of the hill near the car park.

 Bald Hill overlooks the iconic Sea Cliff Bridge which is where we are heading after here.